danthegoodman1/SQLGateway/README.md

 The idea was to keep the HTTP layer out of the way and make it feel like you are talking to a normal SQL database.

+Now we can connect the two worlds of WASM-runtimes and SQL databases without vendor lock-in!

 ### Querying and Transactions

 Send single queries, or send an array of queries to run atomically in a transaction.
 Build dashboards and create alerts to find slowdowns and hotspots in your code.